react-genova/workshops/01/readme.md

 # React Starter Kit

 An extension of Create React App, with all the stuff you need to develop a full, functional and complex web application.
 The react-starter-kit inside src folder is a the React Application coataining all the slide shown during the presentation.
 It's a cool react example, not the easiest one, but effective.
-If you're looking for a simplier application, have a look at workshop 02.
+If you're looking for a simplier application, have a look at [Workshop 02](../02).

 ## Installation